abhinavp06/tpw/tyli/tyli-001/tyli.md

 <br/><br/>
 I was really into math and physics when I was studying for college.
 Unfortunately, it's been quite some time since I have solved a differential equation or worried about Newton's laws.
 <br/><br/>
 So, here's the deal: I'm going to spend more hours in a day getting back into math and physics.
 The philosophical findings will be present in my reviews.
 I will keep updating this file with some concrete findings backed by philosophy.
 These will serve as the founding statements of this new language.
-I will then use math and physics and any other branch of science to come up with proofs for the same.
+<br/><br/>
+When I feel I am ready to start the "math" for this language, I'll start working on this section to "prove" my philosophical findings.
 <br/><br/>
 Crazy?
 Sure.
 Is it possible?
 Who knows.
 However, the only thing that matters is to have fun and learn something new.